Zachary-Sheen/startup/notes.md

 ## CSS Notes
 For this part of the assignment I created a page using just CSS in Codepen that you can find [here](https://codepen.io/Sheenster/pen/ogvaVxe).
 Also, I leanred a lot about how using flexbox makes styling in CSS a lot easier than it used to be.
 You can see how I use it in this [Codepen](https://codepen.io/Sheenster/pen/dPbrpYR).
 I learned how to use Bootstrap and how it can help a lot in formatting and making a page look cool.
 You can find the link for that [here](https://codepen.io/Sheenster/pen/RNbdGjJ).

+## React P1 Notes
+For this part I learned how Javascript and react work, and I used this [Codepen](https://codepen.io/Sheenster/pen/qEWMwjw) to see how arrays work in JavaScript.